mcsalzano/AU-data-spring2020/assignment4.md

 3. Compared Juul's contributions by party:
   * Took the sum of the positive and negative contributions to Republicans
   * Took the sum of the positive and negative contributions to Democrats
+4. Searched the story online and realized that a story about the data being released had already been written, so I took a more current angle in light of the more recent regulation restraints that have been going on and are impending.
+It is more of a story that this data is important to.